-4 Key Areas to Apply Data and Analytics in Digital Transformation
+4 Key Areas to Apply Data and Analytics in Digital transformation (DX)

 Digital transformation, today’s most common buzzword among IT leaders as a step to achieving rapid growth in feasible time frames.
 It is an initiative every organization is looking at to stay competitive.

-Then how is the way forward for the Digital Transformation (DX)?
+Then how is the way forward for the Digital Business Transformation (DX)?

 The instrumental role, in this DX journey, that majority IT leaders speak about is ‘Data Strategy’.